 Working with GCHQ, including the National Cyber Security Centre (NCSC), this Degree Apprenticeship will allow you lots of new opportunities to explore.
 Earn while you learn, with a salary and all the benefits that you would expect from a Civil Service organisation and gain a recognised degree.
 Over three-years you’ll get a mix of university-delivered classroom and lab education in state-of-the-art facilities along with technical training, mentoring and job shadowing, and hands-on, work-based placements and projects.

 Four previous Franklin College Computing/IT students are now working for a Finance company located in Grimsby.
 Advantage Finance Ltd on Moss Road are a leading supplier of specialist finance facilities, via motor dealers throughout the UK, that facilitate the purchase of new and used cars, vans, motorbikes and caravans.
-The students Adam Bingham, Michael Barley, Thomas Lovell and Emily Charlton are now working as programmers within the company to provide specialist and bespoke systems.
+Students Adam Bingham and Thomas Lovell are now working as programmers within the company to provide specialist and bespoke systems.
 Advantage Finance are currently seeking further programmers to join their growing team and a course in Computer Science/IT will help somebody gain the necessary to join their team.

 Below are a few case studies documenting former Franklin College students who have recently moved onto fantastic opportunities within computer science and information technology.